florisvanvugt/biotop/README.md

 - [ ] Make sure y axis labels remain visible even for greater zoom
 - [ ] Merge the different scripts into a single one with multiple modes (ECG, PPG, respiration).

+- [ ] Bug fixing: sometimes artefact intervals *are* overlapping whereas they should be S01-tapping3 Cardiotap.